 Caution should be taken if the core clamping system becomes relaxed during refurbishment , as the individual laminations can shift, leading to a serious problem.
 Examples of such potential problems include:

 Shifting of the laminations within the winding slot.
-This can result in the thin sharp lamination edge causing damage to semi-conductive systems on the windings, and then cutting into stator bar insulation, hence resulting in winding failures.
+This can result in the thin, sharp lamination edge causing damage to semi-conductive systems on the windings, and then cutting into stator bar insulation, hence resulting in winding failures.

 Shifting of the laminations such that axial cooling passages may become restricted, affecting localized core or winding cooling.